awsdocs/aws-greengrass-developer-guide/doc_source/opcua.md

    In this case, we are connecting to an OPC\-UA server running on the same host as our Greengrass Core, on port 26543, and monitoring one node that has an OPC\-UA Id `'ns=1;s=PumpSpeed'`\.

-1. Configure the authentication mode
+1. Configure the authentication mode\.

    The [OPC\-UA library](https://github.com/node-opcua/node-opcua) used in this example supports three modes of Authentication to your OPC\-UA server\.
 The most secure method is Certificate Based Authentication, but the library also allows you to specify username/password or no authentication\.